rutika005/CognoRise/README.md

 **COGNORISE INFOTECH UI/UX Design Internship**

-Welcome to the CODSOFT Internship Projects repository!
-This repository contains the work and projects completed during the CODSOFT internship program.
-The CODSOFT internship offers hands on experience in software development, focusing on real-world applications and enhancing technical skills through practical tasks.
+Welcome to the CgnoRise Internship Projects repository!
+This repository contains the work and projects completed during the CognoRise internship program.
+The CognoRise internship offers hands on experience in software development, focusing on real-world applications and enhancing technical skills through practical tasks.

 **Projects**